 Privacy and Cookie Statement

-This Privacy and Cookie Statement (“Statement”) applies to TravelJigsaw Limited (trading as Rentalcars.com and Rideways), 100 New Bridge Street, London, EC4V 6JA (“TravelJigsaw” or “we”).
+This Privacy and Cookie Statement (“Statement”) applies to TravelJigsaw Limited (trading as Rentalcars.com), 100 New Bridge Street, London, EC4V 6JA (“TravelJigsaw” or “we”).
 It describes how we collect and process personal data about (potential, existing or former) strategic partners, supply partners and other business partners ("Business Partners" or "you"), and therefore applies to personal data of owners, employees, representatives or other individuals acting on behalf of Business Partners.

 What kinds of information do we collect about you?